 which relates the curves

-\end{theorem} The usefulness of Theorem \ref{splittheorem} is that it breaks down the Jacobian of a curve into the Jacobians of lower genus curves.
-In some cases, we can then use known results for lower genus curves (for example, \cite{Barnet2011, Fite2012, Fite2016}) to immediately determine the identity component of the Sato-Tate group.
+\end{theorem} Theorem \ref{splittheorem} breaks down the Jacobian of a curve into the Jacobians of lower genus curves.
+We break these Jacobians down even further in Section \ref{sec:breakdownjacobian}.
+In some cases, we can then use known results for lower genus curves (see, for example, \cite{Barnet2011, Fite2012, Fite2016}) to immediately determine the identity component of the Sato-Tate group.
 Also, note that Theorems \ref{genus4} and \ref{genus5} follow as corollaries to Theorem \ref{splittheorem}.
-We break these Jacobians down even further in Section \ref{sec:breakdownjacobian}.

-In Section \ref{sec:altmethod}, we describe an algorithm of Sawin \cite{SawinEmail} that easily computes the identity component of the Sato-Tate group of the Jacobian of hyperelliptic curves $C_1, C_2,$ and $C_3$ mentioned above.
-Indeed, most of the steps of the algorithm can be easily implemented on a computer. \begin{theorem} Algorithm (\ref{algorithm}) gives the identity component of the Sato-Tate group of the Jacobian of curves of the form
+In Section \ref{sec:altmethod}, we describe a new algorithm that computes the identity component of the Sato-Tate group of the Jacobian of hyperelliptic curves $C_1, C_2,$ and $C_3$ mentioned above. \begin{theorem} Algorithm \ref{algorithm} gives the identity component of the Sato-Tate group of the Jacobian of curves of the form

 \end{theorem}